Article 1

 Article 17

-Where motion pictures are screened for profit domestically, they are to meet standards for handicapped access, and include either Chinese subtitles or Mandarin dubbing.
+Where motion pictures are screened for profit domestically, they shall meet standards for handicapped access, and include either Chinese subtitles or Mandarin dubbing.

 Article 18